Overview

 Humidifiers

-Humidifiers increase moisture level in the air by releasing water vapor.
-For some people, adding some moisture to the air can ease asthma symptoms.
-However, you should use them carefully or they could make asthma worse.
+But use them carefully or they could make your asthma worse.
 If too much moisture is in the air, it can encourage dust mite growth.
-The American Academy of Allergy, Asthma, and Immunology (AAAAI) recommends maintaining a humidity level between 30 to 45 percent to avoid this problem.
+The American Academy of Allergy, Asthma, and Immunology (AAAAI) recommends maintaining a humidity level between 40% to 50% to avoid this problem.

-You need to clean humidifiers to avoid mold growth.
+Clean your humidifier regularly to help avoid mold growth.
 It’s best to use distilled or demineralized water in your humidifier.
 High levels of minerals, as you might find in tap or bottled water, can lead to bacteria growth.

-If you can’t avoid allergy triggers, talk to your doctor about whether immunotherapy may be an option for you.
+If you have trouble avoiding allergy triggers, talk with a doctor about whether immunotherapy may be an option for you.

 Asthma medication usually falls into two categories.
 You’ll likely have medications that you take on a regular basis to prevent attacks.
 Another type of asthma medication is for quick relief.
-These medications treat an asthma attack, but taking these at the first sign of asthma symptoms is also key to preventing attacks.
+These medications treat an asthma attack but taking these when you first experience asthma symptoms is also key to preventing attacks.

 Asthma medications may come in the form of: